 Alright, this one does require a little extra time up front, but once it’s set up, maintaining it only takes a couple of minutes.

-First, set up a schedule for yourself (either through an app, website, or physical organizer).
-Set it up in a way that works for you and then start adding tasks to it.
 Once it’s set up, it will only take a minute to add or remove a task from your schedule.
 No more feeling disorganized about what you have going on each day, or double-booking appointments!

 Eat a Snack